Adolfo Rossi

-Adolfo Rossi (30 April 1857 – 28 July 1921) was an Italian journalist, writer and diplomat.
+Adolfo Rossi (30 September 1857 – 28 July 1921) was an Italian journalist, writer, and diplomat.
 Starting as an aspiring but poor emigrant in New York City, he helped establish the Italian-language daily Il Progresso Italo-Americano despite having little prior experience.
 Upon returning to Italy, he rose to prominence as a journalist, contributing to the country's leading newspapers and gaining recognition for both his investigative work at home and his war reporting abroad.

-He later served as an itinerant inspector for the Italian government's General Commissariat for Emigration (Italian: Commissariato Generale dell'Emigrazione), where his detailed reports on the troubling conditions faced by Italian migrants in Brazil, South Africa, the United States and Argentina played a key role in prompting reforms in Rome's migration policies.
-Ultimately, he was appointed as a diplomat with the Italian Ministry of Foreign Affairs in the Americas.
+He later served as an itinerant inspector for the Italian government's General Commissariat for Emigration (Italian: Commissariato Generale dell'Emigrazione).
+In this role, his thorough reports on the harsh conditions endured by Italian migrants in Brazil and South Africa were instrumental in driving reforms to Italy's migration policies.
+After being promoted to General Commissioner of Migration, he continued to advise the government, investigating and exposing the hardships faced by Italian migrants in the United States and Argentina.

+He was subsequently appointed to the Italian Ministry of Foreign Affairs as a diplomat in the Americas.
+Shortly after assuming the post of as Consul general and Minister Plenipotentiary in Argentina, he died of a heart attack in 1921.
+As a journalist, Adolfo Rossi brought significant stylistic and methodological innovations to Italian journalism, becoming one of the most widely read correspondents of his era.
+His reports as an emigration inspector caused a public stir and played a significant role in reshaping migration policy in Rome.